 How You Can Help

-We would like to thank the GM Foundation, MESEA, and the Khaki Foundation for their generous donation in support of B.O.O.S.T.
+We would like to thank the Khaki Foundation, the GM Foundation, MESEA, the Community Foundation for Southeast Michigan and Better World Books for their generous donations in support of B.O.O.S.T.